ofzza/dotnet-standalone-service/README.md

 # dotnet-standalone-service
-Standalone service implementation for .NET framework allows for service to run in different contexts (CLI, as service) and to manage itself from CLI (install, uninstall, start, stop)
+Standalone service for .NET framework allows you to implement services which:
+- can run in different contexts (CLI, as service)
+- can manage themselves from CLI (install, uninstall, start, stop)

-## Usage
+## How to implement
 ```C#

 /// <summary>